-In HPMS, upload the following:
+In the HPMS, upload the following:

-/ -- (This is a brief summary of the applicant’s history, structure and ownership.
+History/Structure/Organizational Charts -- (This is a brief summary of the applicant’s history, structure and ownership.
 Include organizational charts to show the structure of ownership, subsidiaries, and business affiliations.)

 Administrative Management

 The purpose of the administrative management attestations is to ensure that Medicare Advantage organizations have the appropriate resources and structures available to effectively and efficiently manage administrative issues associated with Medicare beneficiaries.
-CMS requires that Medicare Advantage plans have sufficient personnel and systems to organize, implement, control and evaluate financial and marketing activities, oversee quality assurance, and management the administrative aspects of the organization.
-The following attestations were developed to implement the regulations of CFR 422.503(b) (4) (ii).
+CMS requires that Medicare Advantage plans have sufficient personnel and systems to organize, implement, control and evaluate financial and marketing activities, oversee quality assurance, and managemanage the administrative aspects of the organization.
+The following attestations were developed to implement the regulations of4242 CFR 422.503(b) (4) (ii).

-In HPMS, complete the table below:
+In the HPMS, complete the table below: